kasmura/oak/README.md

 ## Status

+### Done
-Done: Client downloads router-list and builds circuit

-Currently: Exchanging keys with all routers in circuit
+Client downloads router-list and builds circuit Exchanging keys with all routers in circuit

+### Currently
+Experimental communication with last-node